-3.1 Number Error Due to DATEDIF Function Argument
+3.1 Number Error Due to DATEDIF Function Argument in Excel

 The DATEDIF function returns the time between dates in the unit specified.
 However, if the start date is greater than the end date, DATEDIF returns the #NUM error.
 The solution to this problem is given in the steps below.

 - In this step, we will find out the remaining days in the data table using the DATEDIF The function is,

 - Here B4 is the start date, C4 is the end date and “d” is the date remaining.

 - Press ENTER to apply this function.
 Now the function has returned a number error for the erroneous data input.

 - We will remove this number error using the IFERROR function.
 In that case, the formula is,

 - Here the IFERROR function will return Check For Error if there is a number value.

 - Press ENTER and apply the formula to the rest of the cells to get the final result.